amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 *These instructions have recently been revised, Nov.
 19, 2018.*

  1. Clone the git repository.  `cd` to the desired directory, then from the command line  -- ` git clone https://github.com/amy-tabb/RWHEC-Tabb-AhmadYousef.git`.

 2. `$ cd RWHEC-Tabb-AhmadYousef`

 3. The code is provided in a directory called `code_src`, along with a `CMakeLists.txt` file.

-4. Create a directory within the `RWHEC-Tabb-AhmadYousef`.
-I'll call mine `build`.

-5. Then cd to the build directory: from bash `$ cd build`.
+4. Then cd to the build directory: from bash `$ cd build`.

-6. Then, copy the following string to the base command line:
+5. Then, copy the following string to the base command line:
 ```
 cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_ECLIPSE_GENERATE_SOURCE_PROJECT=TRUE ../code_src/
 ```
 (if you are doing your own thing, you can replace `../code_src/` with the path to where you put the `code_src` folder.)

-5. Then, go to the Eclipse IDE, CDT (C development toolkit).
+6. Then, go to the Eclipse IDE, CDT (C development toolkit).
 Go to File->Import->Existing projects into workspace.
 Select the project in the `build` directory.
 This will load the project into Eclipse.
 Build from Eclipse, and you're ready to run.

 ## Running